terhechte/appventure/posts/2016-03-29-three-tips-for-clean-swift-code.md

 The binding in the `guard case` line achieves two things for us:

-1. It makes sure `handleNotifications` only works for `FileUploaded` notifications, and not for `UserLoggedIn` notifications.
+1. It makes sure `handleNotifications` only works for `fileUploaded` notifications, and not for `userLoggedIn` notifications.
 2. It binds all the `associated values` of the enum into the current scope, making it easy for us to use the data.